mvpgomes/cloud-of-things/puppet/google-cloud-engine/README.md

 will be used in the future to select the right project when connecting to GCE.

 Within the element url just change `project_id` to your Project ID that is assigned to your GCE project.

-This step is recommended for Mac OS X users, if you are using another OS you can skip.
-In the Puppet Enterprise, the files are placed in a different location then a normal Puppet installation.
-To place the files in the "normal" place we will create a symlink by executing:

-    sudo ln -s /etc/puppetlabs/puppet /etc/puppet

 ###Puppet Agent
 After you **ssh** to your Puppet Master, you need to grant access to the Google Coud, in order to have access to the GCE API.
 You can do that by